CJGutz/CS50-Ai/5 - Neural Networks/traffic/README.md

     accuracy training: 0.0571
     accuracy testing: 0.0551

 # config 8 - set conv testing to 32 and 16

+    accuracy training: 0.0566
+    accuracy testing: 0.0559

+# config 9 - set conv to 32 and 20 and and 1st dense to 20 units